Henrique-GitHub/LEIC-IST/README.md

 This repository serves as a partial collection of projects undertaken as part of the academic curriculum at IST.
 As a student pursuing a degree in Computer Science and Engineering, these projects reflect the diverse range of skills and knowledge acquired during the course.

-Unfortunately this is not a full collection of the projects because several of them were lost.
+Unfortunately this is not a full collection of the projects because some were lost or have sensitive information.

 ## Structure